BenjaminSCH35/DSTI-Good-reads-project/README.md

 -Classification
 -Regression

 Please use the goodreads_classification files.
-The regression files has been my first approach but we have decided to go try a classification to improve our results.
+The regression files has been my first approach but we have decided to go for a classification to try toimprove our results.

 -------------------------------------------------------------------------------------------------------------